AND PREDATION IN THE WORLD OF INSECTS

 - If Instruction #4 is retained, tell the substitute whether the quickwrite is to be in the students' notebooks or on loose notebook paper to be handed in.

 1. Tell students that this class will be about symbiosis and predation.
 If necessary, define those terms.
 Symbiosis occurs when two living organisms of different species depend on one another and both derive benefit from their relationship.
 Tell students or elicit from class discussion the facts that bees pollinate more than flowers and that much of our food depends upon bees pollinating fruit trees, vegetable plants, and beans.
 Ask students to think about what the world would be like without oranges, apples, tomatoes and other fruits and vegetables.
 Predation occurs when one species feeds upon another, like in Africa when the lions feed on the zebra and antelope or when people hunt deer.

 2. Start playing the film from DVD Scene 1.
-Play the film to the end of Clip #3 with brief stops for the introductions and closings set out below or for class discussion.
-Playing the movie to the end of Clip #3 takes about 22 minutes.
+Play the film to the end of Segment #3 with brief stops for the introductions and closings set out below or for class discussion.
+Playing the movie to the end of Segment #3 takes about 22 minutes.
 You can also talk over this film; it has very little narration.

-Introduction to Segment #1: As the clip begins, ask students if they've ever seen a plant move on its own power in response to some stimulus from the environment.
+Introduction to Segment #1: As the segment begins, ask students if they've ever seen a plant move on its own power in response to some stimulus from the environment.

-This clip starts with time-lapse photography showing flowers opening.
+This segment starts with time-lapse photography showing flowers opening.
 It lasts for a little more than two minutes and ends with a scene of a large tree surrounded by grass.

-5. After clip #4, as time allows, describe the additional examples of symbiosis found in the Supplemental Materials below.
+6. After Segment #4, as time allows, describe the additional examples of symbiosis found in the Supplemental Materials below.